The-Unleashed-Club/openMind/README.md

 # OpenMind

 Innovative Conversations: Powered by OpenAI's Cutting-edge API.
-The App give instant Responses to Your Messages in Real-time.
-App aslo can create original, realistic images and art from a text description.
+The App gives instant Responses to Your Messages in Real-time.
+App also can create original, realistic images and art from a text description.
 It can combine concepts, attributes, and styles which is powered by open-AI.
 We are using RapidAPI services to fullfill our requirements.
-We are also wokring on cross-site conversation between different users, where our app can give you professional suggestions to your messages, emails etc.
+We are also working on cross-site conversation between different users, where our app can give you professional suggestions to your messages, emails etc.

 ### Our vision

 The problem is that users rely on web applications, which provide links to various websites when searching for answers to their questions.
 This process is time-consuming, and the user may not always find the information they are looking for.
-The need of the hour is to create a mobile app that will leverage OpenAI tools to provide quick and reliable solutions to user queries,quality, and make urban transportation more efficient and affordable for everyone.
+The need of the hour is to create a mobile app that will leverage OpenAI tools to provide quick and reliable solutions to user queries, quality, and make urban transportation more efficient and affordable for everyone.

 [![Watch the video](http://i3.ytimg.com/vi/_1YkhggKChk/hqdefault.jpg)](https://youtu.be/_1YkhggKChk)